-All of our applicants are given full, and equitable, consideration regardless of citizenship.
-Yale Law School’s scholarly community is globally extensive, and part of our institutional commitment to diversity includes the recruitment of an internationally diverse class.
+No. All of our applicants are given full consideration, regardless of citizenship.
+Yale Law School’s scholarly community is globally extensive, and part of our institutional commitment to diversity includes the enrollment of an internationally diverse class.

-The admissions committee will evaluate, rather than calculate, the GPA and academic performance as indicated on the documents included in the LSAC CAS report.
-U.S. baccalaureate equivalency is determined by the LSAC.
-GPA calculation (when necessary) is also a service completed by the LSAC.
-Please review the LSAC US/Canadian Transcript Summarization and International Transcript policies.
-International applicants are also encouraged to use the WES free transcript evaluation tool to verify the equivalence and transferability of completed coursework prior to applying.
+The Admissions Committee will evaluate academic performance by a comprehensive review of all official transcripts, including international transcripts, in the LSAC CAS report.
+LSAC determines U.S. baccalaureate equivalency and calculates GPAs from international transcripts, when necessary.
+For additional information in this regard, please review LSAC's US/Canadian Transcript Summarization and International Transcripts policies.
+International applicants are also encouraged to use the World Education Services free transcript evaluation tool to verify the equivalence and transferability of completed coursework prior to applying.

 Unfortunately, advance standing will not be granted for the completion of coursework in LL.B. and baccalaureate programs.
 Special requests for advance standing are granted in incredibly rare circumstances and on a case-by-case basis, although these requests are not considered during the application process.